percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 - [EVEREST-1372](https://perconadev.atlassian.net/browse/EVEREST-1372): We've resolved the issue that was preventing us from deleting the monitoring endpoint not currently in use.

-- [EVEREST-1375](https://perconadev.atlassian.net/browse/EVEREST-1375) Upgrade to PXC operator 1.15.0 restarts DBs
+- [EVEREST-1375](https://perconadev.atlassian.net/browse/EVEREST-1375): The upgrade to PXC operator 1.15.0 caused a restart of the databases.
+We have resolved the issue now.

-- [EVEREST-1394](https://perconadev.atlassian.net/browse/EVEREST-1394) \[UI\] Backup storage creation is not available from backups page, schedule creation is disabled in postgresql

-- [EVEREST-1400](https://perconadev.atlassian.net/browse/EVEREST-1400) Number of shards and configuration servers should be defined based on number of database nodes